top of page

 25% of our campers come from out of state.

-What if my son or daughter can’t do an activity?
+What if my camper can’t do an activity?

-From Day 1, the leadership team at Camp Conquest made the decision that we will not introduce an activity or program unless every camper can participate.
+From Day 1, the leadership team at Camp Conquest made the decision that we would not introduce an activity or program unless every camper could participate.
 Our activities include:

 Horseback riding - every camper wears a helmet and gait belt